This site is no longer maintained. Use phish.net or current.phish.net.

 While full performances of “Magilla” by Phish are seemingly a thing of the past, it is far from forgotten, as it has found a home in “Simple” where teases take place on 12/31/98 MSG, 7/8/03 Chula Vista, 10/26/10 Manchester, NH, and 7/27/14 Merriweather, among others.

-Albums: A Picture of Nectar, Sharin' in the Groove, PlasmaStats for "Magilla"Back to Songs
+Albums: Sharin' in the Groove, Plasma, A Picture of NectarStats for "Magilla"Back to Songs